 Before we discuss expanders themselves, it’s important to understand what we’re actually doing to the sound.

-Expanders are processors which are able to affect the dynamics of a sound, Dynamics are an essential part of a sound, so having being able to control dynamics is an invaluable asset for mix engineers.
+Expanders are processors which are able to affect the dynamics of a sound, Dynamics are an essential part of a sound, so having been able to control dynamics is an invaluable asset for mix engineers.

 The range/difference between the sound’s loudest and quietest moments is called dynamic range.
-This is the main element of a sound that is affected by an expander, simply put Expanders particularily push the difference in loudness between quiet and loud sections of an audio track pushing quiet sounds quieter and loud sounds louder.
+This is the main element of a sound that is affected by an expander, simply put Expanders particularly push the difference in loudness between quiet and loud sections of an audio track pushing quiet sounds quieter and loud sounds louder.

 Like compressors, expanders share a very similar concept; with identical controls- what’s fundamentally different is that an expander affects what’s below the threshold.